aridiosilva/AI/README.md

 ![Machine Learning Segments](https://github.com/aridiosilva/AI/blob/main/machine-learning-topics-as.png)

+- **Unsupervised Learning** - *Is a type of algorithm that learns patterns from untagged data.
+The hope is that through mimicry, the machine is forced to build a compact internal representation of its world*
+- **Supervised Learning** - *Is the machine learning task of learning a function that maps an input to an output based on example input-output pairs. ...
+In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).*
+- **Reinforcement Learning** - *Is an area of machine learning concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
+Reinforcement learning is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning.*

 # Data Science

 Data analysis and machine learning have become an integrative part of the modern scientific methodology, offering automated procedures for the prediction of a phenomenon based on past observations, unraveling underlying patterns in data and providing insights about the problem.
 Yet, caution should avoid using machine learning as a black-box tool, but rather consider it as a methodology, with a rational thought process that is entirely dependent on the problem under study.
 In particular, the use of algorithms should ideally require a reasonable understanding of their mechanisms, properties and limitations, in order to better apprehend and interpret their results.